niell-ion/crossing-docs/docs/crossing_setup.md

 ![Crossing Arm Sections in Holder](assets/arm_holder.jpg){: style="height:350px;width:auto"}

+* Ensure proceeding steps have been completed to determine the correct arm length.

 * Locate the crossing arm sections in the holders on the left and right sides of the trailer.